Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/Concept-Of-Hierarchy.md

 This way, it’s not necessary that Itemz within a parent and child hierarchical set will have to be restored together.
 Users will be able to restore some Itemz as necessary from the Recycle Bin without having to restore entire sets.
 In future we may also support restoring hierarchical sets of requirements from Recycle Bin but for now it’s something we will not be supporting.

 Projects and users who wants to de-scope a given Itemz parent and child hierarchical data set from the project shall utilize “Parking Lot” system ItemzType.
-Instead of deleting Itemz hierarchical sets, one shall consider moving them into “Parking Lot” so that they can bring it back in the future.
+Instead of deleting Itemz hierarchical sets, one can consider moving them into “Parking Lot” so that they can bring it back to a project in the future.

 #### Where shall we compute and identify Hirarchy ID value for Itemz?